 - Extirpate - to remove or eradicate.

-With Humphries, I found the same words popping up more than once throughout the book.
+With Humphries, I found many of these popping up more than once throughout the book.

 What was the point?

-Why would Humphries risk driving his audience away with words, when there are simpler, clearer equivalents?
+Why would Humphries risk driving his audience away, when there are simpler, clearer words?

 Does he just want to show off his prodigious intellect and vocabulary?
 Or put his readers in their places, prostrate at the feet of a master wordsmith?
 I suspect both.